 For more information visit the Dorset Council website via the link below.

-New rules came into force in April 2018 to allow local authorities to fine the registered keeper of a vehicle if litter is seen being thrown from the vehicle.
+Rules came into force in April 2018 to allow local authorities to fine the registered keeper of a vehicle if litter is seen being thrown from the vehicle.
 This means they no longer must prove who threw the rubbish.
-To report litter thrown from a vehicle please contact Dorset Council Waste Services using the eform below.
-Please provide as much information as possible and consider the below.

 At Litter Free Dorset we believe an all-inclusive deposit return system for the UK could dramatically reduce littering behaviour.
 Giving materials a value will create an incentive for recycling and reduce the amount of single use items discarded as litter in our environment.